ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

 The most important argument is `--model_path` where you have to specify the path of the model to load.

 Once running, you can make a POST request on the `/predict` endpoint to run inference on the form data submitted.

+!!! note

+    `ludwig serve` will automatically use GPUs for serving, if avaiable to the machine-local torch environment.

 ## Example curl